 If you wish to file a lawsuit or unpaid wages claim, hiring an attorney would be in your best interest.
 An attorney would not only be able to file the claim for you, but they would also be able to inform you if you have any other claims to file, such as breach of contract.

 As experienced attorneys, we have the tools in order to fight for the wages that were kept from you.
-That’s why the team at NK Legal Group is ready to intercede on your behalf.
+That’s why the team at Law Offices of Nolan Klein, P.A. is ready to intercede on your behalf.
 Give us a call at (877) 745-0090 or contact us online to set up a free consultation.